cnhcgroup/cnhc-contracts/README.md

 ## Contract Specification

-CNHC is a token that is Centrally Minted and Burned by CGL, representing the trusted party backing the token with CNH.
+CNHC is a token that is Centrally Minted and Burned by TRL, representing the trusted party backing the token with CNH.

 ### ERC20 Token